 Return to Rome for further exploration this morning.
 The best way to see more of this marvelous city is on foot.
 Sip a cappuccino at the Spanish Steps, stroll through the Piazza Navona, visit the market vendors at the Campo de Fiori, or take in one of Rome’s many museums.
 Another possibility is the optional Colosseum excursion, offering a guided tour of the interior.
 After an independent lunch, take the Autostrada north into Tuscany where you will spend two nights in the delightful spa resort town of Montecatini-Terme.
 (Breakfast, Dinner)

-Travel north past Milan toward the unsurpassed splendor of the Italian and Swiss lake districts.
-As you enter Switzerland, snow-capped peaks emerge in the distance while palm trees greet you along the shores of Lake Lugano.
+Travel north toward the unsurpassed splendor of the Italian and Swiss lake districts.
+Crossing the border, Switzerland greets you with the contrast of snow-capped peaks as the background to the palm tree-lined Lake Lugano.
 Often referred to as the Rio de Janeiro of the Old Continent, Lugano is the perfect spot for a lunch break.
-In the afternoon, the 11-mile-long St. Gotthard Tunnel takes you from the Italian-speaking part of Switzerland into the larger German-speaking region.
+In the afternoon, the 11-mile-long St. Gotthard Tunnel takes you from the Italian to the German-speaking region.
 Spend the night in one of the cozy villages in the Swiss Alps.
+(Breakfast, Dinner)

 Traveling through William Tell country, you descend upon Lake Lucerne.
 The soaring peaks of Rigi, Stanserhorn and Pilatus, standing guard over this vast water basin, create one of the most imposing sights in Europe.
 Today’s first stop is in the old mountain village of Stans with an optional ‘Swiss Mountain’ excursion by funicular and cable car.
 Next, motor along the lake to the city of Lucerne, where you will see the Old Town Wall and famous Lion Monument.
 The rest of the day is yours to explore the Old Town, visit the Swiss Transport Museum, or relax on one of the lovely lakeshore promenades.
 Lucerne is a shopper’s paradise; enjoy browsing through displays of wood-carved music boxes, delicate Swiss lace, delicious chocolates and Switzerland’s world famous watches.
 Before returning to your hotel, the tour manager will offer an optional Swiss Lake Boat Ride excursion.
 (Breakfast, Dinner)

 After breakfast, take the high-speed Eurostar train under the English Channel and into London in less than three hours.
-A motor coach and local guide await your arrival and will point out to the famous landmarks such as the Houses of Parliament, Big Ben, Hyde Park, Trafalgar Square, Westminster Abbey, the Royal Parks and Buckingham Palace.
+A motor coach and local guide welcome you and point out London’s famous landmarks such as the Houses of Parliament, Big Ben, Hyde Park, Trafalgar Square, Westminster Abbey, the Royal Parks and Buckingham Palace.
 After your introduction to London, transfer to your hotel for check-in, followed by a “Farewell Dinner.”
 (Breakfast, Dinner)

 Transfer to the London airport for the return flight home.
 (Breakfast)